 There's a growing body of XML-related security work underway, pieces and parts of which I've covered in previous tips in this series.
 Wishing for a single, coherent narrative that describes all of them in one place, I optimistically typed "XML Security tutorial" into my favorite search engine to see what popped up.
 The lone result (though there are plenty of other good resources on this subject) is the topic of this week's tip.

 Vordel is a Web and XML services security company based in Ireland, with a strong UK and US presence.
-Its tutorial on
+Its tutorial on XML security is a pretty useful document, and a worthy starting point for anyone interested in exploring this fascinating subject.
+You'll find the following subjects covered in this document:

 - XML Signatures